Samsung Galaxy Tab S9 Ultra smokes Galaxy S23 in leaked benchmarks

 The purported dimensions (208.6 x 326.4 x 5.5mm) are identical to the predecessor, though it will apparently be 11 grams heavier, tipping the scales at 737g.

 The battery will apparently be the same capacity at 11,200mAh, so what could cause the extra weight?
-While Ice Universe doesn’t mention photography at all, it may be worth keeping an eye out for leaked camera specs, given recent renders of the Samsung Galaxy Tab S9 Plus appear to show an upgraded array
+While Ice Universe doesn’t mention photography at all, it may be worth keeping an eye out for leaked camera specs, given recent renders of the Samsung Galaxy Tab S9 Plus appear to show an upgraded array.

 More from Tom's Guide

 Freelance contributor Alan has been writing about tech for over a decade, covering phones, drones and everything in between.
 Previously Deputy Editor of tech site Alphr, his words are found all over the web and in the occasional magazine too.
 When not weighing up the pros and cons of the latest smartwatch, you'll probably find him tackling his ever-growing games backlog.
-Or, more likely, playing Spelunky for the millionth time.
+He also handles all the Wordle coverage on Tom's Guide and has been playing the addictive NYT game for the last several years in an effort to keep his streak forever intact.